 Qualified person have 45 days after the initial election to remit the first contribution.
 The first contribution must include all contributions due when sent.
 All contributions (except for the first contribution) will be timely if made within the Grace Period.
 "Grace Period" means the first 30-day period following a contribution due date.
 Except for the first contribution, a Grace Period of 30 days will be allowed for payment of contributions.
-Continued coverage will remain in effect during the Grace Period provided payment is made prior to the expiration of the Grace Period, continued coverage will terminate at the end of the last coverage period for which payment was made.
+Continued coverage will remain in effect during the Grace Period provided payment is made prior to the expiration of the Grace Period.
+If payment is not made prior to the expiration of the Grace Period, continued coverage will terminate at the end of the last coverage period for which payment was made.